jgvfwstone/ArtificialIntelligenceEngines/DeepLearningEnginesCode/Python/Ch04_BackpropNetwork/README.md

 * License: None, copied with permission from the author.
 * Original Source: https://www.analyticsvidhya.com/blog/2017/05/neural-network-from-scratch-in-python-and-r/
 * Description:  A three layer backprop network with 2 input units, 2 hidden units and 1 output unit that learns the exclusive-OR (XOR) problem.
-For a really simple example of how to use Pytorch to make a three layer backprop network, see
+* For a simple example of how to use Pytorch to make a three layer backprop network, see https://pytorch.org/tutorials/beginner/examples_nn/two_layer_net_nn.html
-	https://pytorch.org/tutorials/beginner/examples_nn/two_layer_net_nn.html